Mauritius travel destination

 Is it safe to travel to Mauritius?

-Do I need a visa for Mauritius?
+How do I get a visa for Mauritius?

-What's the best time to visit Mauritius?
+When is the best time to visit Mauritius?

-What language do they speak in Mauritius?
+What language is spoken in Mauritius?

 Ready for Mauritius?